eyo-chen/expense-tracker/README.md

 4. Testing

    As web applications get more complex, testing has become an increasingly significant notion in the front-end industry.
 However, due to time constraints, I was unable to study the testing.
-After I understand it, I'll attempt to include it into this project.
+After I learn it, I'll attempt to include it into this project.